evanhackett/stuff-you-should-know/README.md

 * Alan Kay
   * watch any of his talks on youtube, read his Quora answers
 * Rich Hickey
-  * watch any of his talks on youtube (although some are specific to the language Clojure, not all of them are)
+  * watch any of his talks on youtube (although many of his talk appear to be specific to Clojure, I generally get a lot out of them despite never having used Clojure before)
 * Leslie Lamport
   * has invented many of the tools academics and distributed systems use
     * LaTeX
     * PAXOS Consensus Algorithm
     * Many more
-  * Invented a mathimatically provable solver for computer programs called TLA+
+  * Invented a formal specification language for computer programs called TLA+
     * See his series on this on youtube
 * Linus Torvalds
-  * Founded and started the Linux OS
+  * Founded and started Linux, also created Git
   * Not a lot of talks, but his code is a great read
-* Dennis Ritchie
+* Dennis Ritchie, Ken Thompson, Rob Pike, Doug McIlroy
-  * Wrote B, C and Unix (Along with Ken Thompson)
-  * Basically one of the godfathers of all modern programming, the C style is used in almost every modern procedural language
+  * all of these people were involved with creating Unix and the surrounding tools (including the C language, grep, pipes, etc.)
+  * many of their old papers are still worth reading today
 * Douglas Crockford
   * has great talks about javascript on youtube
 * David Beazley
   * "Jimi Hendrix of Python"
-  * has awesome live-coding talks on youtube, specializing on Python
+  * has awesome live-coding talks on youtube, I particularly enjoyed the ones on concurrency
 * Edsger W. Dijkstra
-  * has some sharp criticisms of our industry that are worth reading
+  * has some sharp criticisms of our industry that are worth reading (you can find many of these in his "manuscripts")
+  * also made seminal contributions to the field, worth knowing about

 ### Papers